hypirion/tethysthesis/README.md

 * Bibliography is handled with biblatex, not bibtex
 * For listings, Minted is used instead of lstlistings
+* For algorithms, the package *algpseudocode* is used
 * Running `make repeatedly` runs latexmk, making it easier to do "agile" LaTeX development